Douile/royale-bot/README.md

 Before you run you must modify the `start.template.bat` file, modify lines 9-16 with your respective values, then save as `start.bat`.
 Run `start.bat`.
 ##### Unix (linux/mac)
 Before you start you must modify the `start.template.sh` file, modify lines 9-16 with your respective values, then save as `start.sh`.
 Run `start.sh`.

+_Below is things I need to do before the personal version is completely ready, if there is anything you think I need to add raise an issue on github_
+---
+# TODO

+**Check for errors**
+ - Auto functions timing
+   + Possibly create a new auto function dispatcher loop

+ **Clean up code**
+  - Remove duplicate imports
+  - Remove files not used
+  - Standardise module names and content
+  - Give descriptions to important functions
+  - Rename module containers (modules, imagegeneration, dataretrieval, codemodules -> merge utils & datamanagement)

+**Helper code**
+  - Create installer script
+    + Clone repo
+    + Create database (possibly convert to sqlite database instead of postgres or give option of either)
+    + Ask for values (keys, other options)
+    + Create starter script
+  - Create starter script (new)
+    + Must work linux + windows
+    + Possibly accept argv for bot management such as updating env vars
+      + Update (pull) repo (optional?)
+      + Update PIP requirements (Maybe allow PIPEnv)
+      + Check database running (postgres only), start if not
+      + ?
+Possibly connect to database and check tables are setup correctly
+      + Start bot